tcmulder/aquamin/docs/features/block-configuration.md

 ?> _Note:_ You can run `npm run clean && npm run start` if you would like to clear the cache immediately before starting the build server each time.

-!> _Warning:_ If you _don't_ do this and you delete a file Parcel was watching, builds will fail.
+!> _Warning:_ If you _don't_ follow these instructions and you delete a file Parcel was watching, builds will fail.
 Maybe future releases of Parcel will eliminate this requirement.
 It appears to happen when one file imports another, but then the imported file later gets deleted: Parcel continues to look for that deleted file—even after restarting—if you don't clear its cache first.

-## Block Utilities

-You'll find some helpful, reusable utilities and UI components under `aquamin/blocks/util` and `aquamin/blocks/ui`, respectively.
-Check out the comments at the top of these files for usage information.
-You can add your own into these directories as well, or ignore them if they're not helpful to you (since anything you don't use won't get bundled into the production build anyway).

-## Editing Core Blocks

-You can modify core blocks using the `aquamin/blocks/block-edits/` directory.
-Aquamin comes with a few already, including block animations, column layout enhancements, and show/hide responsive container edits.
-Feel free to duplicate and reuse any of these for your own purposes, or remove those you don't want.

-?> _Note:_ While aquamin only loads custom block front-end styles and scripts on posts that use those particular blocks (in order to optimize performance), it loads edits within this directory globally to ensure your edits apply to core blocks wherever they may appear.

 ## A Note on Imports